Alexis M.,

 Projects without risk management have 45% more "surprises."

 Successful projects list their risks.
 Assess them.
-Have a plan in case they occur.
-Review it monthly.
+Have a plan for when they occur.
+Review them monthly.

-Sometimes you realize too late.
+Sometimes you notice too late.
 Month 8 of 18.
 30% over budget.
 Requirements chaotic.

 Is it over?
 Not necessarily.

 Be honest.
 Sit down with the sponsor.
 "The project is in trouble."
-State clearly: budget, timeline, or scope?
+Be clear: budget, timeline, or scope?

 Scope triage.
 What do you really need?
-What is nice-to-have?
-What can be Phase 2?
-Cutting 20–30% of nice-to-haves can save the project.
+What is nice to have?
+What can be phase 2?
+Cutting 20-30% of the nice-to-haves can save the project.

 Replan.
 Not with the original unrealistic estimates.
 Instead: where are we now?
 From here, how much longer do we need?

 The new baseline may be 24 months instead of 18.
-That is okay.
-Better to plan ahead than to panic at the end.
+That's okay.
+Better to plan ahead than panic at the end.

 Conclusion